 DX Code: 50-3200 iso, sets iso to 100 if the film canister is not coded

-There are several versions of this Ricoh point and shoot that were released over the course of a few years.
+There are several versions of the Ricoh R1 point-and-shoot that were released over the years.
 The original R1 debuted in 1994, followed by the R1s in 1995.
-An R1e version is also available that removes the 24mm wide option.
-These cameras are very similar to the famous GR series of cameras in size and form factor, but the GR series offers significantly more manual control over your exposure and a sturdier build.
+There’s also an R1e version, which removes the 24mm wide option.

 My Final Thoughts